martemettenes/Lifetrack/README.md

 A school project.

-To to-app to keep your organized
+To do-app to keep your organized